GoogleCloudPlatform/vertex-ai-samples/notebooks/community/bigquery_ml/README.md

 The steps performed include:

 - Define pre-trained models for Vision AI, Translation AI and NLP AI in BigQuery ML
-- Cal the Vision API (`ML.ANNOTATE_IMAGE`) to detect text in images stored in Cloud Storage You will need to create an object table in BigQuery to do this
+- Call the Vision API (`ML.ANNOTATE_IMAGE`) to detect text in images stored in Cloud Storage You will need to create an object table in BigQuery to do this
 - Call the Translation API (`ML.TRANSLATE`) to detect the language of text, and translate non-English movie titles to English
 - Call the Natural Language API (`ML.UNDERSTAND_TEXT`) to run sentiment analysis over movie reviews stored in BigQuery